NickDelfino/looking-for-group/README.md

 ### Run locally

 To deploy to cloudflare, copy the `wrangler.toml.example` and rename it to `wrangler.toml`.
 Fill in the blanks with the correct information.
-You'll need your cloudflare account id, keyspace id, and preview keyspace id.
+You'll need your cloudflare account id and your D1 database ids for each environment.

 To run locally, start up the cloudflare worker locally: `npm run dev`